-At the reporting date, Monument Re had a €367m portfolio of government and corporate bonds and mortgage fund investments (including funds withheld assets).
+At the reporting date, Monument Re had a circa €1bn portfolio of government bonds, corporate bonds and mortgage fund investments.
 Movements in spreads impact the market value of these fixed interest assets.
-At the reporting date, the net exposure to spread risk was €6.4m.
+At the reporting date, a 50 bps increase in spreads would reduce the Company's net assets by €1.1m.